-I have a free download for beginners, The pdf includes a recommended supply list, basic instruction for use and my top tutor tips.
+I have a free download for beginners to Bister.
+The quick guide to Bister pdf includes a recommended supply list, basic instruction for use and my top tutor tips.
 Download your free guide now.

 If you’ve tried Bister or would like to learn more techniques why not check out my Powertex Bister Masterclass.
-It’s a digital download of everything I teach in my Masterclass workshop, including all my top tutor tips, techniques, a step by step photo tutorial for my signature style Bister art, plus 3 quick guides.
+It’s a digital download/ebook of everything I teach in my Masterclass workshop.
+It includes all my top tutor tips, techniques, a step by step photo tutorial for my signature style Bister art, plus 3 quick guides.
 Find all the details in my Etsy shop, where you can download the Masterclass pdf instantly.

 Create a Powertex Bister art series - Kore Sage | Mixed Media Artist · 9th August 2020 at 4:55 pm